londonaicentre/.github/profile/README.md

 # D3London

 We are a 'cloud lab' based out of the London AI Centre, collaborating with organisations across the NHS.
-Our data engineers, data scientists, ML engineers, and domain experts work across national technology and data science programmes, including for the London Secure Data Environment.
+Our engineers, scientists, and clinical data experts work across national technology and data science programmes, including for the London Secure Data Environment.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%